 Clearly, it’s essential to get personalization right.

-But personalization in B2B presents unique challenges.
-Most of the data and logic that define personalization already exist in the B2B vendor’s SAP ERP system.
+But personalization presents unique challenges in B2B ecommerce.
+Most of the data and logic that define personalization already exist in the merchant’s SAP ERP system.
 (Pssst!
-You’ll want to keep that fact in mind as you compare B2B eCommerce platforms.)
+You’ll want to keep that fact in mind as you compare B2B ecommerce platforms.)

 1. Personalized catalog

-Global manufacturers need to control which products a given customer is allowed to buy.
+Manufacturers, wholesalers, and distributors often need to control which products a given customer is allowed to buy.
 This could be for regulatory reasons, strategic reasons, or a combination of the two.
-Since SAP ERP defines the customer’s allowed products, and a CSR (customer service rep) can only place an order that conforms to these rules, it’s easy to handle this restriction for manual order entry processes.
+Since SAP ERP defines the customer’s allowed products, and a customer service rep can only place an order that conforms to these rules, it’s easy to handle this restriction for manual order entry processes.

-Choose a B2B eCommerce solution that’s built on a rock-solid ERP integration.
+The answer here is fairly simple.
+Choose a B2B ecommerce solution that’s built on a rock-solid integration with SAP ERP.

 In other words, your customers can only purchase the SKUs that your SAP business rules allow.
 It’s a simple, elegant solution to the problem of catalog personalization in B2B.